rachelruijiayang/student-jet/docs/module1/lab1_building_robot/lab1_Jetson_TK1_configuration.md

 Once the install is complete, you can go ahead and disconnect the micro USB cable.
 Now we will install the rosjet libraries and utilities.
 On your host computer, download the lab1 zip file from your instructor.

-* On your host computer, download the lab1 zip file from your instructor, then unzip the folder.

-  `wget http://instructorurl/lab1_building_robot-code.zip; unzip lab1_building_robot-code.zip; rm lab1_building_robot-code.zip`

 * Connect to the Jetson via ssh
   The username is 'ubuntu' and the password is 'ubuntu'.
-You can find it's ip address by looking at your router's configuration.
+You can find its ip address (referred to from now on by JETSONURL) by typing in `ifconfig` into the Jetson's terminal.

 * On the Jetson, install git